korobi/Korobi/commands.md

 mandatory argument (the command name) and an optional value.
 Omitting a value for the command will send you a notice with information about the supplied command name, if it exists.

-A basic command could be created by executing `.addcmd pastebin Please use http://pastebin.com for long text`.
+A basic command could be created by executing `.addcmd gist Please use https://gist.github.com for long text`.
 All users can then use the command by typing `.pastebin` which will print the result to the channel.

 More advanced commands can be created by using the two switches, -a and -v.
 The -a switch tells Korobi to create an